NBC sells record $1 billion ads for 2012 Olympics

 The network said the figure, which includes ad sales across all NBCUniversal platforms airing coverage of the summer games that start this week, was some $150 million more than its total for the 2008 Beijing Olympics.

-NBCUniversal, a unit of Comcast Corp (CMCSA.O), paid $1.18 billion for the U.S. rights to broadcast the 2012 Olympics and executives said last month the jury was still out on whether it would make money from the event.
+NBCUniversal, a unit of Comcast Corp, paid $1.18 billion for the U.S. rights to broadcast the 2012 Olympics and executives said last month the jury was still out on whether it would make money from the event.

 Network chiefs provided no profit update on Wednesday after releasing the latest ad sales figures.
 NBC reported a loss of some $223 million from the Winter Olympics in Vancouver in 2010.